Top festivals in Switzerland 2016

 Easter, Summer and November: Lucerne Festival

 Three times every year, leading music performers from across the world – orchestras, conductors, soloists – convene in Lucerne to celebrate a festival of sound.
 Around 120,000 visitors attend the three festivals, of which the summer one is the largest, boasting some hundred classical and modern music events.
-Lucerne Festival at Easter runs for ten days during the Passion season, up to and including Palm Sunday, and places an emphasis on sacred music.
+Lucerne Festival at Easter runs for 10 days during the Passion season, up to and including Palm Sunday, and places an emphasis on sacred music.
 Lucerne Festival at the Piano is held every November and celebrates the art of pianism.
 For one week, classical and jazz pianists, new virtuosos and established masters, organists and harpsichord players alike fill the air with recitals, concertos and improvisations.
+The 2016 dates are: Easter Festival 12 to 20 March; Summer Festival 12 August to 11 September; and the Lucerne Festival at the Piano 19 to 27 November.
+See www.lucernefestival.ch.

 Third Monday in April: Sechseläuten (Six O'Clock Chimes), Zurich

-Members of all the guilds dress in costumes and celebrate the arrival of spring, which is climaxed by the burning of Böögg, a straw figure symbolizing winter.
+Members of all the guilds dress in costumes and celebrate the arrival of spring, which is climaxed by the burning of Böögg, a straw figure symbolising winter.
 Additionally, there are children's parades to keep the whole family entertained.
+In 2015, the Sechseläuten will be on 18 April.
+See www.sechselaeuten.ch.

 April–May: Ascona Music Festival

-Fete de la musique runs annually, taking over the streets and squares of Lausanne for three days every summer.
-Over fifty podiums show off musicians from across the globe.
+Fête de la musique runs annually, taking over the streets and squares of Lausanne for three days every summer.
+Over 50 podiums show off musicians from across the globe.
 The music is diverse, ranging from classical orchestras, electro jazz bands to rock, pop, world music and French music.
 It is worth noting that most roads are blocked during these three days, and it is best to travel by public transport.
+The Geneva Fête de la musique runs from 17 to 19 June 2016.
+See www.ville-ge.ch.

 June: Lugano Festival Jazz